Referrals

 To track an e-Referral, click here.

-If you do not hear back within 2 weeks, or you are developing worsening symptoms, then please contact the practice.
+If you do not hear back within 2 weeks of the practice referring you or you are developing worsening symptoms, then please contact the practice.
 More information about your referral can be found at:

 https://www.cancerresearchuk.org/cancer-symptoms/what-is-an-urgent-referral